defnotastro/defnotastro/README.md

 # Welcome to My Coding Journey! 👋

 Hello there!
-I'm [Your Name], an aspiring developer passionate about technology and committed to continuous learning.
+I'm Astro!, an aspiring developer passionate about technology and committed to continuous learning.
 This repository is a reflection of my journey as I embark on the exciting path of becoming a skilled developer.

 ## 🌱 About Me